-A misleading name for a plant is not a grass and does not look much like a grass either.
-This is a very unique and uncommon plant that is sure to add interest to your garden from Spring to Fall.
-A tuft of vibrant green egg-shaped basal leaves emerge in the Spring.
+A misleading name for a plant that is not a grass and does not look much like a grass either.
+This is a very unique and uncommon plant that is sure to add interest to your garden from spring to fall.
+A tuft of vibrant green, egg-shaped basal leaves emerges in the spring.
 Long and slender stems grow up to one foot tall and produce a geometric and attractive white flower with green veins in the fall.
 Attracts bees and butterflies.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)